sudo-project/sudo/docs/UPGRADE.md

    Starting with version 1.8.29, if the umask is explicitly set in sudoers, that value is used regardless of the umask specified by PAM or login.conf.
-However, if the umask is not explicitly set in sudoers, PAM or login.conf may now override the default sudoers umask.
+However, if the umask is not explicitly set in sudoers, PAM, or login.conf may now override the default sudoers umask.
 Previously, the sudoers umask always overrode the umask set by PAM, which was not the documented behavior.